General Electives

 WORK BASED LEARNING

 This course will allow you the opportunity to receive credit for developing your career skills while working at a job or internship (45 hour minimum over the course of the class) outside of school.
 Credit received will be applied to your electives requirement for graduation, and for each term completed, you will receive one credit.
 You must complete the required hours of activity and submit the required assignments to earn credit.
 You will submit a contract, provide weekly logs, a total log of time completed, and final essay.
+This course may be taken up to two times per year.

 NOTE: This course is pass/fail